Raghad-Aljohani/ECBC-2025/README.md

 # ECBC 2025: Mapping the Records of the Virginia Company of London (1606–1626)

-This project is a part of the **Data+ Summer Research Program** at Duke University.
+This project is a part of the **Data+ Program** at Duke University.
 It involves building a structured data pipeline and interactive map to analyze place references across *The Records of the Virginia Company of London* (VCR) using OCR, Named Entity Recognition (NER), regex, geocoding, and Shiny.

 ***Contributors: Raghd Aljohani, Yewon Chang, Anya Deng, Isabella Xu***